Nintendo says Switch ‘dead pixels’ are not a defect, but affected users aren’t buying it

 “Luckily it was a big news story so they were allowing you to open up new boxes in the stores and turn on the device.
 I went through 3 and on the 4th got one without any visible dead pixels.”

-In his review of the Nintendo Switch, TrustedReviews games editor Brett Phipps said his greatenjoyment of the console was undermined by lingering caveats.
+In his review of the Nintendo Switch, TrustedReviews games editor Brett Phipps said his enjoyment of the console was undermined by lingering caveats.
 For some users, it appears the issue of dead pixels might be doing the same.

 Is this something you’ve experienced?
 Will you be attempting to return your Switch?
 Share your feelings below.